kmegoryc/supercube/src/pages/index.md

     title: Protect from COVID-19 with Supercube
     section_id: hero
     content: At Supercube, we want to make protecting yourself from a virus simple and reliable.
-Using the proved method of UV radiation, our device blasts away all germs the light comes in contact with.
-You can eliminate germs on your masks for reuse, income packages, clothing or... really anything that will fit inside.
+Using the proved medium of UV light, our device eliminates all germs on surfaces the light is exposed to.
+This allows you to disinfect masks for reuse, package items, clothing, and really anything else you can think of.
     image: /images/covid.jpg
     actions:
-      - label: Pre-order
+      - label: Preorder
         url: /preorder
         primary: true
   - type: section_features